espressif/esptool/docs/en/troubleshooting.rst

 Missing Bootloader
 ^^^^^^^^^^^^^^^^^^
+.. only:: esp8266

-`ESP-IDF <https://github.com/espressif/esp-idf>`_ and the `ESP8266 SDK <https://github.com/espressif/ESP8266_RTOS_SDK>`_ both use a small firmware bootloader program.
+   The `ESP8266 SDK <https://github.com/espressif/ESP8266_RTOS_SDK>`_ uses a small firmware bootloader program.
 The hardware bootloader in ROM loads this firmware bootloader from flash, and then it runs the program.
    On ESP8266, firmware bootloader image (with a filename like ``boot_v1.x.bin``) has to be flashed at offset 0.
 If the firmware bootloader is missing then the ESP8266 will not boot.

+   Refer to ESP8266 SDK documentation for details regarding which binaries need to be flashed at which offsets.

+.. only:: not esp8266

+   `ESP-IDF <https://github.com/espressif/esp-idf>`_ and uses a small firmware bootloader program.
+The hardware bootloader in ROM loads this firmware bootloader from flash, and then it runs the program.
-On ESP32 and later chips, the bootloader image should be flashed by ESP-IDF at offset 0x1000.
+   On {IDF_TARGET_NAME}, the bootloader image should be flashed by ESP-IDF at offset 0x1000.

-Refer to ESP-IDF or ESP8266 SDK documentation for details regarding which binaries need to be flashed at which offsets.
+   Refer to ESP-IDF documentation for details regarding which binaries need to be flashed at which offsets.

 SPI Pins Which Must Be Disconnected
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^